Niknymusing/agent_dev_team/readme.md

 # C++ Agent dev team experiment

-This repository hosts an agent-based development framework designed to facilitate the automated creation of C++ applications using the openai api and LangGraph (https://langchain-ai.github.io/langgraph/).
+This repository hosts an agent-based development framework designed to facilitate the automated creation of C++ applications using the openai api and LangGraph (https://langchain-ai.github.io/langgraph/) and Tavily (https://tavily.com/).
 The framework employs a series of specialized agents, each fulfilling a critical role in the development lifecycle, managed through a develop-test-debug loop to ensure robust, efficient, and modular software development.

 ## Features